pandemicsyn/statsdlog/README.md

 # statsdlog #

-Simple daemon that consumes a syslog udp stream and generates statsd events based on the log lines it see's.
+Simple daemon that consumes a syslog udp stream and generates statsd events when certain log lines are encountered.

 ### Configuration ###